Count and cofactor matroids of highly connected graphs: Abstract

 \section{Abstract}

-We consider two types of matroids defined on the edge set of a graph $G$: count matroids ${\cal M}_{k,\ell}(G)$, in which independence is defined by a sparsity count involving the parameters $k$ and $\ell$, and the (three-dimensional generic) cofactor matroid $\mathcal{C}(G)$, in which independence is defined by linear independence in the cofactor matrix of $G$.
-We give tight lower bounds, for each pair $(k,\ell)$, that show that if $G$ is sufficiently highly connected, then $G-e$ has maximum rank for all $e\in E(G)$, and ${\cal M}_{k,\ell}(G)$ is connected.
-These bounds unify and extend several previous results, including theorems of Nash-Williams and Tutte ($k=\ell=1$), and Lov\'asz and Yemini ($k=2, \ell=3$).
+We consider two types of matroids defined on the edge set of a graph $G$: count matroids ${\cal M}_{k,\ell}(G)$, in which independence is defined by a sparsity count involving the parameters $k$ and $\ell$, and the $C_2^1$-cofactor matroid $\mathcal{C}(G)$, in which independence is defined by linear independence in the cofactor matrix of $G$.
+We show, for each pair $(k,\ell)$, that if $G$ is sufficiently highly connected, then $G-e$ has maximum rank for all $e\in E(G)$, and the matroid ${\cal M}_{k,\ell}(G)$ is connected.
+These results unify and extend several previous results, including theorems of Nash-Williams and Tutte ($k=\ell=1$), and Lov\'asz and Yemini ($k=2, \ell=3$).
 We also prove that if $G$ is highly connected, then the vertical connectivity of $\mathcal{C}(G)$ is also high.

-We use these results to generalize Whitney's celebrated result on the graphic matroid of $G$ (which corresponds to ${\cal M}_{1,1}(G)$) to all count matroids and to the three-dimensional cofactor matroid: if $G$ is highly connected, depending on $k$ and $\ell$, then the count matroid ${\cal M}_{k,\ell}(G)$ uniquely determines $G$; and similarly, if $G$ is $14$-connected, then its cofactor matroid $\mathcal{C}(G)$ uniquely determines $G$.
-We also derive similar results for the $t$-fold union of the three-dimensional cofactor matroid, and use them to prove that every $24$-connected graph has a spanning tree $T$ for which $G-E(T)$ is $3$-connected, which verifies a case of a conjecture of Kriesell.
+We use these results to generalize Whitney's celebrated result on the graphic matroid of $G$ (which corresponds to ${\cal M}_{1,1}(G)$) to all count matroids and to the $C_2^1$-cofactor matroid: if $G$ is highly connected, depending on $k$ and $\ell$, then the count matroid ${\cal M}_{k,\ell}(G)$ uniquely determines $G$; and similarly, if $G$ is $14$-connected, then its $C_2^1$-cofactor matroid $\mathcal{C}(G)$ uniquely determines $G$.
+We also derive similar results for the $t$-fold union of the $C_2^1$-cofactor matroid, and use them to prove that every $24$-connected graph has a spanning tree $T$ for which $G-E(T)$ is $3$-connected, which verifies a case of a conjecture of Kriesell.